trafiklab/resrobot-php-sdk/README.md

 ## Help

 If you're stuck with a question, feel free to ask help through the Issue tracker.

 - Need help with API keys?
-Please read [www.trafiklab.se/api-nycklar](https://www.trafiklab.se/api-nycklar) first.
+Please read [our getting started guide](https://www.trafiklab.se/docs/using-trafiklab/getting-started/) first.
 - Do you want to check the current systems status?
 Service disruptions are published on the [Trafiklab homepage](https://www.trafiklab.se/)